Threetwosevensixseven/ayfxedit-improved/README.md

 ## Overview

-[AY Sound FX Editor](https://shiru.untergrund.net/software.shtml) is a complete solution to create sound effects for AY-3-8910 sound chip.
-The effects could be used in games or other software for ZX Spectrum.
+[AY Sound FX Editor](https://shiru.untergrund.net/software.shtml) is a complete solution to create sound effects for the [AY-3-8910](http://map.grauw.nl/resources/sound/generalinstrument_ay-3-8910.pdf) sound chip.
+The effects can be used in games or other software for ZX Spectrum.
 It is also possible to use them with other micro computers that use the AY-3-8910.
-The package includes cross editor itself (a Windows software), an example of simple sound effects player with Z80 assembly source code, compiled example, and a library of sound effects.
+The package includes a Windows cross editor, a sound effects player example with Z80 assembly source code, a compiled example, and a library of sound effects.

 The editor allows to create single channel sound effects with duration up to 4096 TV frames.
 Frame duration is 1/50s, so maximum effect duration is about 80 seconds.
 Volume, noise and mixer settings can be changed every frame.
 Data is stored in a compact format that omits repeating values.
 Effects are combined into banks, up to 256 effects.
 Effects player works with a bank, an effect is played using its order number in the bank.